Metric Program Synthesis: Metric Program Synthesis Algorithm

 In general, the expansion phase can result in a very large number of new states, making XFTA construction prohibitively expensive.
 Thus, in the next \emph{clustering phase} (line 5 of \Cref{alg:coarse}), the algorithm groups similar states introduced by expansion into a single state as shown in \Cref{alg:clustering}.
 In this context, standard clustering algorithms like k-means are not suitable because they fix the number of clusters but allow the radius of each cluster to be arbitrarily large.
 In contrast, we would like to minimize the number of clusters while ensuring that the radius of each cluster is bounded.
 Hence, we use the {\sc Cluster} procedure from \Cref{alg:clustering} to generate a set of clusters where each state is within some $\epsilon$ distance from the center of a cluster.
 To do so, \Cref{alg:clustering} iterates over the new states $q$ in the frontier and starts a new cluster for $q$ if none of the previous frontier states are within $\epsilon$ of $q$ (lines 6--8 in \Cref{alg:clustering}).
 Otherwise, $q$ is added to an existing cluster (lines 9--11 in \Cref{alg:clustering}).
 Furthermore, for each new transition $\ell(q_1, \ldots, q_n) \rightarrow q$ of the frontier, clustering produces new transitions of the form $\ell(q_1, \ldots, q_n) \rightarrow q_c$ where $q_c$ is the center of a cluster that $q$ belongs to.
 Hence, clustering produces a new set of states $Q_c$ and a new set of transitions $\Delta_c$ to add to the automaton, as shown in line 5 of \Cref{alg:coarse}.

 The final component of XFTA construction is the \emph{ranking phase}, which corresponds to lines 6--8 of \Cref{alg:coarse}.
 Even after clustering, the automaton might end up with a prohibitively large number of new states, so {\sc ConstructXFTA} only keeps the top $w$ clusters in terms of their distance to the goal.
-Thus, in each iteration, \Cref{alg:coarse} only ends up adding $w$ new states to the automaton.
+Thus, in each iteration, \Cref{alg:coarse} only ends up adding $w$ new states to the automaton, similar to beam search.